morpheus-lab/homebrew-tap/README.md

     brew upgrade morpheus

 More information about updating and, if desired, how to prevent Morpheus from being automatically updated by Homebrew, uninstall, etc. can be found in the [Homebrew FAQ](https://docs.brew.sh/FAQ).

+## Install specific version of Morpheus

+To install a specific version of Morpheus, you can append the desired version number with ```@<version>```:

+    brew install morpheus@<version>

+An example would be: ```brew install morpheus@2.2.0b3```.

+To list all versions available online, you can simply do a brew search:

+    brew search morpheus

+## Uninstall Morpheus

+Delete Morpheus with:

+    brew uninstall morpheus

+Forcibly remove Morpheus along with deleting all it's versions:

+    brew uninstall --force morpheus